"I will be forced to tell all of my deepest thoughts, feelings and secrets to the group."

 "Group therapy is second-best to individual therapy."

+Research shows that group therapy is as effective as individual therapy in addressing a wide variety of concerns, ranging from mild adjustment issues to chronic mental health concerns.
+For certain issues, such as relationship or interpersonal concerns, group therapy can be more effective than individual therapy.
 Group therapy is being recommended to you because your intake counselor believes that it is the best way to address your concerns.
 We do not put people into group therapy because we don't have space in individual therapy, or because we want to save time.
 We recommend group when it is the most effective method to help you.
 Your intake counselor can discuss with you why group is what we recommend for you.

 "It is hard for me to talk to people; I'll never be able to share in a group."

 Most people are anxious about being able to talk in group.
 Almost without exception, within a few sessions people find that they do begin to talk in the group.
 Group members remember what it is like to be new to the group, so you will most likely get a lot of support for beginning to talk in the group.

 What are the group rules for my participation in the group?

 If group is to be effective, your commitment to the following is essential: